 If you are eligible, you can get up to $10,000 to pay overdue or future mortgage payments

 To apply, find your local agency or call 800-224-5124.

 Contact your local community action program or your local government’s Housing Division to ask about local mortgage assistance programs.
-You can also check the Emergency Rental Assistance Programs Database and get information about other local resources from your regional housing agency.
+You can also get information about other local resources from your regional housing agency.

 Call you your mortgage servicer

 If you are struggling to pay your mortgage, your mortgage company can agree not to foreclosure on you for a short time.
 This is called a forbearance.
 Find out more about CARES Act forbearance options from the Consumer Financial Protection Bureau.
 Call your mortgage servicer, the company where you send your monthly payments.
 Look at your monthly mortgage statement to find your mortgage servicer’s phone number and mailing address.
 It is important to contact them as soon as you can.
 Missed payments can cause fees and hurt your credit for years to come.